idrishaidar/idrishaidar.github.io/_posts/2021-12-23-geometric-distribution.md

 We will try to model this with *Geometric Distribution*.

-By approaching this problem with Geometric Distribution, we rather put interest toward the probability of having $$k$$ campaigns rejected by a customer before finally accepted.
+By approaching this problem with Geometric Distribution, we rather put interest toward <b>the probability of having $$k$$ campaigns rejected by a customer before finally accepted</b>.
 It should be the same probability as before, just in a different sentence.
 The difference will be on how we construct the probability distribution.

-Assume for now that every campaign offer to a customer is a Bernoulli trial and the probability of accepted is the same for every trial.
+Assume for now that *every campaign offer to a customer is a Bernoulli trial* and *the probability of accepted is the same for every trial*.
 So the random variable will be about how many failed Bernoulli trials attempted before a success.

 We define the probability mass function as